alagiboy/basic-js/README.md

 ## Basic Javascript

-* I created this repo to share some basic javascript projects/assessments from a course am taking at UWM.
+* I created this repo to share some basic javascript projects/assessments from a course I took at UWM.

 * Feel free to usy any part or all of the code shared here.